sge-network/sge/docs/specs/Bet/05_State_Transitions.md

 When this  is processed:

-- If corresponding market is aborted or canceled, the bet will be updated in the `bet module's KVStore` as below:
+- If corresponding market is aborted or canceled, the bet will be updated in the `Bet` module state as below:

     ```go
     bet.Result = types.Bet_RESULT_REFUNDED
     bet.Status = types.Bet_STATUS_SETTLED
     ```

+    and the `RefundBettor` method of the `orderbook` module will be called to refund the bet amount and bet fee.

 - Resolve the bet result based on the market result, and update field `Result` to indicate won or lost, and field `Status` to indicate result is declared.
 For Example: